gtathelegend/Aegis-Care/README.md

 # Aegis Care

-# Aegis Care: Healthcare Data Management on Algorand

-## Project Overview

-**Aegis Care** is a blockchain-based healthcare data management system built on the **Algorand** network.
-It provides a decentralized, privacy-preserving platform for managing medical records, prescriptions, volunteer data, and healthcare access control.
-The project uses Algorand smart contracts (Python via Puya/AlgoKit) and IPFS (via CID - Content Identifier) for data storage.
+**Aegis Care** is a decentralized healthcare data management system built on the **Algorand** blockchain.
+It provides a privacy-preserving platform for managing medical records, prescriptions, volunteer data, and healthcare access control — with a full React frontend connecting directly to on-chain smart contracts.

 **Primary Goals:**
 - Enable secure medical record management on-chain